sonic-net/sonic-utilities.msft/doc/Command-Reference.md

     /tmp/bios.bin
 ```

-Supported options:
+- Note:
-1. -y|--yes - automatic yes to prompts.
-Assume "yes" as answer to all prompts and run non-interactively
+  - <fw_path> can be absolute path or URL

 **config platform firmware update**

-This command is used for automatic FW update of all available platform components.
+This command is used to update a platform component firmware from current/next SONiC image.
 Both modular and non modular chassis platforms are supported.

-Automatic FW update requires `platform_components.json` to be created and placed at:
+FW update requires `platform_components.json` to be created and placed at:
 sonic-buildimage/device/<platform_name>/<onie_platform>/platform_components.json

 Example: